Battle Royale Mode: The Shared-Grid Sudoku Race

 Does Battle Royale affect my ranking?

 Yes.
-Battle Royale matches affect your Elo-based rating.
-Winning or placing highly boosts your rating, while early elimination decreases it.
-The magnitude depends on the relative ratings of all players in the match.
+Battle Royale matches affect your Elo-based rating, which is a single global rating shared across all competitive modes.
+Placing highly boosts your rating, while a low finish decreases it.
+The size of the change depends on the relative ratings of everyone in the match.

 Try Sudoku Royale